MonashUAS/canros/README.md

 Messages are sent and received under the `/msg` sub topic.
 Service requests that go into the UAVCAN network are sent through the `/srv/req` sub topic.
 Service responses that go into the UAVCAN network are sent through the `/srv/resp` sub topic.
-Finally the UAVCAN name is used for heirachy.
+Finally the UAVCAN name is used for hierarchy.

-For example the message `uavcan.protocol.enumeration.Indication` is sent and received on the topc `/canros/msg/uavcan/protocol/enumeration/Indication`.
+For example the message `uavcan.protocol.enumeration.Indication` is sent and received on the topic `/canros/msg/uavcan/protocol/enumeration/Indication`.

 ### UAVCAN node IDs
 ROS does not provide a method for attaching meta data such as source and destination addresses to a message.
-Therefore, for messages that require the source or destination UAVCAN node id, the `canros_uavcan_id` feild is added to the message definition.
+Therefore, for messages that require the source or destination UAVCAN node id, the `canros_uavcan_id` field is added to the message definition.
 The `canros_uavcan_id` is added to all request definitions in services as well as a hard coded selection of messages.
 Currently `uavcan.protocol.NodeStatus` is the only such hard coded message.